Patio Budgeting 101: How to Estimate Your Patio Costs

 Basic Cost Calculation:

-For a preliminary estimate of your patio costs, use the following formula:
+For a quick estimate of your patio costs, use this formula:

 Total Cost = (Area in sq ft × Material Cost per sq ft) + (Area in sq ft × Labor Cost per sq ft)